Virtual Accounting

 • Trailing twelve month trend to smooth seasonality.

 Compare actuals to plan and use longer trends to steady decisions.
-Helpful references include financial dashboard, business intelligence dashboards for accounting—key metrics, and finance dashboard metrics.
+For practical frameworks on dashboard metrics, review finance dashboard metric guides.

 Profitability metrics